tbobm/tbobm-blog/content/posts/multistage-container-images-lambda/index.md

 The final resulting image is made of only our executable in an empty base image.
 Now the final image is only **2.21 MB**.
-Hard to beat without more complex build system tricks.
+Hard to beat without more complex build system configuration.

-**However, scratch images are often impractical in production**: no shell, no package manager, no libraries.
+**However, scratch images may be hard to use in production**: no shell, no package manager, no libraries.

+We can work around that using side-car containers if our orchestration engine allows it but if we want to stick to a independant container image, we can use a more flexible base image.

 ### Using distroless images